Dhruval360/Concurrent-Stack/README.md

 Which means **Insert 4, Insert 6, Insert 7, Search, Delete, Delete, Delete, Search, Print, Insert 89, Delete, Search, Print** to the program.

 The same input can be given from a text file like input.txt by using **./a.out $(cat input.txt)**

+**Note:** The input values for pushing (insertion) to the stack are converted to integers using atoi.
+Hence any invalid inputs will default to integer 0.